 Voice isn't static.
 The way you wrote six months ago isn't the way you write today, and a model trained on your old corpus will eventually feel slightly off-voice when generating drafts in your new register.
+In machine-learning terms the data has shifted out from under the model, a phenomenon called concept drift.
 That's the case for retraining.

 Auden, the brain inside VoiceMoat, retrains in under a minute.
 You can do it on demand from the dashboard whenever you like.
 Most users won't need to retrain more than once a quarter.
 But knowing when to retrain (and what actually changes when you do) is part of getting the tool to work for you over months and years, not just the first week after signup.